ZalmanKelber/Crossword-Tool/README.md

 ## To do:

-* Split up javaScript into smaller modules using IIFE's
+* Split up javaScript into smaller modules using IIFE's (COMPLETE)

+* Refactor with Abraction, Encapsulation and Unidirectional Data Flow (COMPLETE)

 * Fix formatting so that clue text wraps around puzzle in even columns